icornelius/boethius2019/checklist.md

 ---
 title: "Checklist"
 url: /checklist/
+layout: pages
 ---

-A checklist of pre-1700 Boethius-related holdings at the Newberry Library
+Boethius's *Consolatio Philosophiae*: A checklist of pre-1700 holdings at the Newberry Library

-## I. Latin text
+# I. Latin texts of the *Consolatio*

 1. **MS 10**.
 Germany, s.xi.